sounddrill31/course-notes-python/module1.md

 > [!TIP]
 > This Page supports running Python directly from your browser!
+If the Run Button doesn't show the run or loading button, try reloading your browser.

 ::: details  Click for more details.
 If this feature is not working as expected, [please report it to us on Github!](https://github.com/sounddrill31/course-notes-python/issues/new)